fomightez/Jupyter-desktop_with_pymol/README.md

 ## How to use PyMOL using scripts and the API

 **While using PyMOL via a mouse and display is how people tpyically use PyMOL, it isn't the only way.**
-If you want to use PyMOL reproducibly or do repetitive tasks using scripts and the API, see [here for PyMOL use via commandline on Jupyter using MyBinder](https://github.com/fomightez/pymol-binder).
+If you want to use PyMOL reproducibly or do repetitive tasks in a largely automated way using scripts and the API, see [here for PyMOL use via commandline on Jupyter using MyBinder](https://github.com/fomightez/pymol-binder).